pylevin: Efficient numerical integration of integrals containing up to three Bessel functions: Comparison with various codes

 \section{Comparison with various codes}

-In this section, we compare \texttt{pylevin} with several other, more specialised, codes who mostly solve integrals over single Bessel functions.
-All computing times presented here are averages over several runs.
+In this section, we compare \texttt{pylevin} with several other, more specialised, codes that mostly solve integrals over single Bessel functions.
+All reported computation times are averages over several runs.
 The comparison was done with an M3 processor with 8 cores (4 performance cores).
-For \texttt{pylevin}, we always measure the time with the homogeneous solution of \Cref{eq:solution} known, as this is the case which occurs most in practice, and it is the most efficient way to run the code.
+For \texttt{pylevin}, we always measure time with the homogeneous solution of \Cref{eq:solution} known, as this is the most common case in practice and the most efficient way to run the code.